 EITC delivers a monetary boost for numerous hard-working US citizens.
 Nevertheless, an intentional mistake will have a long term effect on future eligibility to claim EITC.
 Look out for frauds that promise to maximize the EITC refund.

-Scams that generate fictitious qualifying children or dependants or increase earnings amounts to acquire the highest EITC might leave taxpayers with a penalty.
+Scams that generate fictitious qualifying children or dependents or increase earnings amounts to acquire the highest EITC might leave taxpayers with a penalty.
 Should an EITC claim be decreased or rejected after tax year 1996 for any purpose besides a mathematical or clerical problem, taxpayers have to file Form 8862, Information to claim earned income credit after disallowance, with their subsequent return to claim the credit.

 Filing Your Taxes with H&R Block

 Remember, when you file your taxes with H & R Block Online, you don’t need to know which schedules to fill out.
-We’ll ask you simple questions about your life and put your answers on all the appropriate forms.
+We’ll ask you simple questions about your life and put your answers on all the appropriate tax forms.

 You’ll get step-by-step instructions through your taxes, expert help when you need it and every deduction and credit that applies to you.
 We make sure you get the biggest refund possible.
 Try the Free tax refund calculator to see your how much money you’ll be getting back.